 - Telephone: 01743 871953

-If your data is restricted from view, you can change your mind at any time and have your data viewable by contacting your GP Practice.
-If you opted out of the national Summary Care Record previously then your data will be automatically restricted from view within One Health and Care and do not need to contact your GP unless you wish to change this.
+If your data is restricted from view, you can change your mind at any time.
+Contact your GP practice to ask to have your data viewable.
+If you opted out of the national Summary Care Record previously, then your data will be automatically restricted from view within One Health and Care.
+So you do not need to contact your GP unless you wish to change this.

 If your data is restricted, your information will not be viewable via One Health and Care, however it will continue to be shared by care organisations by phone, email and on paper where required as part of your direct care.